35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 BL propose increasing the height of 11 buildings by between one and thirteen storeys, with 6 of these to be between 37 and 49 storeys **^x.**

 According to the GLA the floorspace would increase by nearly 40%, but with only a small increase of 145 homes, to 4,184 units.
 The limit on the total development floorspace would be increased by nearly 17%.
 An unspecified amount of the new co-living type of affordable housing would be introduced, which would join the already consented student accommodation, as a 'non-traditional' residential type.
 The also already consented hotel would more than double in size **^x**.

+The development is divided into 12 zones with current limits on the amount of land that can be devoted to each land use (eg residentual, retail); these limits will be removed *'to provide greater flexibility and enable the Development to adapt to future market demands'* **^x.**